 Go through your website and identify where an accent color is used and whether or not that can be changed.
 It can be as simple as changing the background of the call-to-action buttons on your site or the color of your heading text.
 Just make sure you’re staying within your brand’s color scheme so everything stays cohesive.
 And the best part is, if you don’t like it, you can always change it back!

-Update your header font
+Update your header font styles

 Another easy update is changing the style of your header font.
 This doesn’t necessarily mean you need to change the entire font family because, similar to updating the accent color, if you worked with a designer, a lot of thought and care went into deciding that font.

-Branding updates don’t have to include a complete overhaul
+Design updates don’t have to include a complete overhaul

 Pin for later!